ipums/ipumspy/docs/source/getting_started.rst

     # Get the data
     ipums_df = readers.read_microdata(ddi, DOWNLOAD_DIR / ddi.file_description.filename)

+Aggregate data collection data can be loaded with other python libraries.
+See :ref:`reading-aggregate-data` for examples.

 For additional information about the IPUMS API as well as technical documentation, visit the `IPUMS developer portal <https://developer.ipums.org/>`__.